Apply for a Mentorship

 To be considered for the Alistair MacLeod Mentorship Program, writers must meet the following criteria.

-• You must be a permanent resident of Nova Scotia, meaning that you have lived in Nova Scotia full-time for at least the past twelve (12) months and that you file your personal income taxes in Nova Scotia.
+• You must be a permanent resident of Nova Scotia, meaning that you have lived in Nova Scotia full-time for at least the past twelve (12) months.
 (Out-of-province post-secondary students and seasonal residents are ineligible.)

 • You must be an emerging writer in the form of writing for which you seek mentorship, meaning that you have not published a book-length literary project within that form, including all genres and sub-genres within that form and including traditionally published, partner- or hybrid-published, and self-published projects.